XertroV/aec-membership-test-simulator/README.md

 ## Other States are Worse

-Both NSW and Victoria have verification methods that are **deliberately** designed to **prevent** valid parties from registering.
+Both NSW and Victoria have verification methods that are **deliberately** designed to **prevent** valid parties from registering (or, at the very least, the methods are dishonestly defended).

+Here is an example from Flux's attempt to register in Victoria.

-There's no author attributed to this except from [Electoral Regulation Research Network newsletter - April 2019](https://law.unimelb.edu.au/__data/assets/pdf_file/0015/3052014/ERRN-newsletter-April-2019-final.pdf) (perhaps they knew they were being dishonest, though I doubt it).
+There's no author attributed to this excerpt from [Electoral Regulation Research Network newsletter - April 2019](https://law.unimelb.edu.au/__data/assets/pdf_file/0015/3052014/ERRN-newsletter-April-2019-final.pdf) (perhaps they knew they were being dishonest, though I doubt it).

 > VCAT decided on an application to review a decision of the Victorian Electoral Commission (VEC) to refuse to register The Flux Party – Victoria as a political party.
+>
 > [...]
+>
 > In her Order, made on 23 October 2018, Justice Hampel, Vice President of VCAT, refuted every one of Mr Millington’s arguments.

 [Source material (VCAT Judgement)](https://www.austlii.edu.au/cgi-bin/viewdoc/au/cases/vic/VCAT/2018/1661.html?context=1;query=Millington%20v%20Victorian%20Electoral%20Commission;mask_path=)

 Here's a sample of such a "refutation":

-> This submission is equally flawed.
+> [...]
+This submission is equally flawed.
 An argument based on probabilities is unsound.
 >
 > ---
 >
 > <p align="right"><a href="https://www.austlii.edu.au/cgi-bin/viewdoc/au/cases/vic/VCAT/2018/1661.html?context=1;query=Millington%20v%20Victorian%20Electoral%20Commission;mask_path=">Her Honour Judge Hampel, Vice President VCAT</a></p>

-I wonder what she thinks **beyond reasonable doubt** means.
+I wonder what she thinks **beyond reasonable doubt** means, and what she thought the VEC's argument (in support of its determination) was based on.

 It is clear that Hampel has literally no understanding of statistics or probabilities.